 Driving While Distracted

 When drivers don’t pay attention to driving, they turn their vehicles into rolling death machines that can cause treacherous motorcycle accidents.
+This may sound dramatic, but most passenger vehicles weigh between 3,000 and 4,000 pounds, and a small motorcycle can be easily totaled.

-This is why many states have implemented strict laws requiring hands-free use of cell phones and laws that prohibit young drivers from all cell phone use.
+To combat this bad habit, many states have implemented strict laws requiring hands-free use of cell phones and laws that prohibit young drivers from all cell phone use.
 Yet distracted driving has caused accidents long before cell phones were invented.

 Other distractions include: